Welcome to the Cocos Keeling Island CHRMAP project page

 Between 2018 and 2021 the Australian Government in collaboration with the WA Department of Planning, Lands and Heritage commissioned a Coastal Vulnerability Assessment for Home Island and West Island (CVA report).
 The CVA report identifies coastal hazard risks and assesses the vulnerability of built and natural assets to erosion and inundation hazards, in accordance with the requirements of the WA government’s coastal policies.

 Based on these assessments, coastal hazard maps were produced for Home Island and West Island over the next 100 years.
-The maps show areas predicted to be affected by coastal hazards such as erosion and inundation.
-It is important to bear in mind that these predictions are based on the possible impacts from a combination of estimated sea level rise and extreme weather events, as well as historical observations of relevant environmental factors.
+The maps show areas projected to be affected by coastal hazards such as erosion and inundation.
+It is important to bear in mind that these projections are based on the possible impacts from a combination of estimated sea level rise and extreme weather events, as well as historical observations of relevant environmental factors.
 How the erosion hazard and inundation mapping was developed is explained in more detail below.
 These areas were calculated using the methodology prescribed in WA State Planning Policy 2.6 – Coastal Planning (SPP 2.6) and have been identified for a 100-year planning timeframe, broken up into 2018, 2031, 2068 and 2118 timeframes.
 The maps have been prepared by qualified coastal specialists and reviewed by the Australian Government.

 The methodology for calculating coastal hazard areas does not take into account future action that may be taken to adapt to coastal hazards.